nikospara/angular-require-lazy/README.md

 Changes
 -------

+- (2014/03/08)
+    1. Angular's `$injector` is now exposed as AMD module; it is no longer a promise.
+    2. Enabled `module.config()` for lazy Angular modules.
+THIS IS UNTESTED AND EXPERIMENTAL FOR THE TIME BEING.
 - (2013/10/24) Changed the framework to be more Angular-like.
 Kept old framework in `angular-plugin` branch.
 - (2013/09/15) Added a lazy directive example, see `scripts/app/modules/categories/category-directive.js`.